 - Another option is to install 3rd party parental control software.
 These programs are generally more sophisticated and offer a greater range of control over what children can access online and when they can access it.

 - If you are using built-in parental controls from your ISP, be aware that these will not work if your child is using a device connected to the free Wifi often offered in places like major coffee chains.

-- Only download games, apps, and media that has been given an appropriate age rating and make sure to test or view that media before allowing your child to use it.
+- Only download games, apps, and media that have been given an appropriate age rating, and make sure to test or view that media before allowing your child to use it.

 6 to 9 Years Old